Cong postpones mega rally against price rise in Delhi to Sep 4 | Politics

 The rally was earlier scheduled for August 28.

-''Due to the prevailing COVID-19 situation, the Congress party's Mehangai Par Halla Bol Rally at Ramlila Maidan in New Delhi, is being rescheduled from August 28 to September 4th.
-The rally will send a powerful message to the insensitive Modi sarkar,'' Ramesh said on Twitter.
+''The 'Mehangai Par Halla Bol rally', which was to be held at Delhi's Ramlila Maidan on August 28, will now be held on September 4 at the same venue due to the Covid situation in the national capital and elsewhere,'' Congress general secretary of communications Jairam Ramesh told reporters.

-While continue its fight against price rise, the Congress party has also decided to organise a series of ''Mehangai Chaupal'' meetings in all assembly constituencies from August 17 to 23 that will culminate in a mega rally in Delhi's Ramlila maidan.
+While continuing its fight against price rise, the Congress party has also decided to organise a series of ''Mehangai Chaupal'' meetings in all assembly constituencies from August 17 to 23 that will culminate in the mega rally in Delhi's Ramlila Maidan.

+''The rally will send a powerful message to the insensitive Modi sarkar,'' he later tweeted.

+Top Congress leaders from Chhattisgarh, Madhya Pradesh, Gujarat, Rajasthan, Haryana, Uttar Pradesh, Bihar and Jharkhand were present at a meeting at the AICC here to plan for the mega rally.
+PCC presidents and senior leaders from these states were also present.

 The Congress will continue to spread awareness about the anti-people policies of the BJP government and increase pressure on it to change course, the party has said.